-I’ll show you how to make this super simple, delicious chocolate blended baked oats recipe below!
+I'll show you how to make this super simple, delicious chocolate protein baked oats recipe below!

-Like I mentioned above, I love to make a high-protein version of the TikTok blended baked oats.
+Like I mentioned above, I love to make a high protein version of the TikTok blended chocolate baked oats.

-I love the flavor that the protein powder adds and I of course love the extra protein-boost it gives me first thing in the morning.
+I love the flavor that the protein powder adds and I love the extra protein-boost it gives me first thing in the morning.

-I’ll list out all of the ingredients you’ll need to make these chocolate blended baked protein oats below:
+I'll list out all of the ingredients you'll need to make these vegan chocolate blended baked oats with protein below:

 - Vegan chocolate protein powder (I love Women's Best Vegan Chocolate Protein Powder)

 - Baking Powder

 Sweetener: Add maple syrup or honey as a sweetener if the bananas don't provide you enough sweetness.

 Spices: Cinnamon fans can add a touch of cinnamon.